Following the 2019 World Cocoa Foundation Partnership Meeting in Berlin, civil society organization Solidaridad sat down… Read More

 At this time last year, my colleagues and I were at the office savoring delicious chocolate bars that I had brought back from 2020 Partnership Meeting site visits in Bogotá, Colombia.
 Today, I am sitting at home with my whole family, a 50-foot, blue ethernet cable running up the staircase, the cute noises of a third grade classroom next door – and still lots of chocolate – reflecting on the success of our first ever online Partnership Meeting.
 What happened?

 Of course, we are all too familiar with the events that led WCF to cancel our plans to meet in person for our annual flagship conference on cocoa sustainability.
 The final decision was taken in early 2020.
 As the point person on the event, I must confess I had my doubts on online gatherings.
 We know from surveys and experience that the Partnership Meeting brings a strong networking value to participants.
 Would our community want to attend a meeting with no in-person interaction?
 We also know that our cocoa family is spread out all over the globe, and the technology divide can affect our ability to communicate well over the internet.
 Would we be able to bring together stakeholders from origin and consumer countries to reflect our diverse community?
 Finally, the experience of our Partnership Meeting team, although agile and tech savvy, was limited.
-Would we be able to deliver a smooth and relevant online experience?
+Would we manage to deliver a smooth and relevant online experience?

 But as other cocoa events got canceled one after the other, we found the Partnership Meeting to be the last dialogue opportunity standing.
 In 2020, with a crisis possibly linked to man’s encroachment on nature crippling the world and cocoa farmers hit hard by economic hardship, maintaining our collective focus on sustainability could not wait.
 In November, this message was delivered loud and clear by WCF board member Chris McGrath, representing our gold sponsor Mondelēz International, and WCF President Rick Scobey, in their welcome messages.